 California NORML was one of the original sponsors of the Compassionate Use Act of 1996, Proposition 215, the nation’s first medical marijuana law.

-Through the Medical Marijuana Patients’ and Caregivers’ Fund and the NORML Foundation, California NORML has supported the legal battle to uphold Prop.
-215 against federal intrusion.
+California NORML has supported the legal battle to uphold Prop.
+215 against federal and local intrusion.